 *Submitting an application through either portal is acceptable.
 All applications are reviewed thoroughly and holistically regardless of the application portal chosen, and the applicant should not submit their application twice.
 If you are applying through SR-EIP, you will not be able to submit an optional personal history statement.
 To submit your personal history statement, please email a PDF attachment to firstname.lastname@example.org with the subject line: LastName-FirstName-PersonalHistoryStatement.

 **International applicants, undocumented students, and DACAmented students are eligible to apply and should submit their application through the Stanford SURF Portal.
 Please note that a valid J-1 Visa (for students living and studying outside the United States) is not a pre-requisite for applying.
 International students with an F-1 Visa who are already living in the United States and studying at a U.S. university are also eligible to apply.

 As part of the application form, applicants must submit the following materials:

-- Resume or CV - 2-3 pages in length at maximum
+- Resume or CV: 3 pages in length at maximum

 - Academic Transcript: Unofficial transcript will suffice; official transcript not necessary.

 - Optional Personal History Statement (Strongly Encouraged): For the optional personal history statement, we invite you to share unique, personally important experiences, demonstrated values, perspectives, or activities that have led you to this point in your academic/professional journey.
 Please discuss how they have influenced your path in school, inform your approach to science and research, and/or serve as motivation for pursuing your chosen field in engineering.
 1000 words max.
-Note: If you are applying through SR-EIP and would like to submit an optional personal history statement, please email a PDF attachment to email@example.com with the subject line LastName-FirstName-PersonalHistoryStatement.
+Note: If you are applying through Leadership Alliance SR-EIP and would like to submit an optional personal history statement, please email a PDF attachment to email@example.com with the subject line LastName-FirstName-PersonalHistoryStatement.